LeeeeT/n-dim-projection/README.md

 # N-Dimensional Projection Viewer

-Interactive orthographic projection of high-dimensional cubes and simplices, rewritten for the web.
-The viewer now renders polytopes with a WebGL pipeline (falling back to Canvas 2D when needed) plus per-plane manual rotations and HUD guidance so you can explore geometric relationships across dimensions right in your browser.
-A Rust-powered WebAssembly module accelerates the heavy rotation/projection math while the existing JavaScript path remains as a fallback.

 ## Features
 - **Shape switching** between N-cubes, N-simplices, and N-orthoplexes (cross polytopes) so you can explore dual families.
 - **Manual plane control**: iterate through rotation planes and hold the arrow keys to rotate in real-time.